billyball1517/chrome-remote-desktop/README.md

 The first part is configuring the container with correct permissions, the second part is setting up desktop forwarding.

 *NOTE: For this to work, the host must support ssh with X11 forwarding.
-Also, GNOME Desktop will not work.*
+Google it if you don't know what that means.*

 # Steps